 Having visited more than 50 embassies and interviewed some 600 American diplomats, the author reveals a Foreign Service whose diversity and professional versatility have shattered old perceptions and redefined modern diplomacy.
 But he also depicts a service not fully equipped to address the complex challenges of the 21st century.

 Watch the author’s TV series on diplomacy

-Conversations with Nicholas Kralev is a weekly program on diplomacy and global affairs.
+Conversations with Nicholas Kralev is a TV series on diplomacy and global affairs.
 It looks behind the scenes at the people and institutions that practice diplomacy and examines how effective they are — and how their work affects ordinary people’s lives.